I’ve spent a lifetime doing what I do. As I go about my daily work, I stumble across tons of tools that small businesses can use.

 Regular Shared Hosting, VPS Hosting, and Dedicated Servers

 Great customer service and excellent interface to manage your hosting and/or domains from.
-It’s not a “Godaddy”, if you know what I mean?
+It’s not a “Godaddy” if you know what I mean?
+Namecheap is reliable, dependable, and it has everything you need when you are just getting started.

 Hostinger gives you the fastest web hosting possible for the lowest possible budget.
-It’s so inexpensive that you could just buy hositng for the heck of it, run side gigs, experiment with new blogs, or just play.
+It’s so inexpensive that you could just buy hosting for the heck of it, run side gigs, experiment with new blogs, or just play.
+But don’t let the low price make you think any less.
+They have amazing support, high quality servers, and the latest technology to back your website up.

 Lead Generation tools for WordPress